 Macondo well incident litigation and settlements and insurance recoveries-On May 20, 2015, we entered into a confidential settlement agreement with BP to settle various disputes remaining between the parties with respect to the Macondo well incident (the "BP Settlement Agreement").
 On May 29, 2015, together with the Plaintiff's Steering Committee (the "PSC"), we filed a settlement agreement (the "PSC Settlement Agreement") with the U.S. District Court for the Eastern District of Louisiana (the "MDL Court") through which we have agreed to pay, subject to the MDL Court approval, a total of \$212 million, plus up to \$25 million for partial reimbursement of attorneys' fees.
 On October 13, 2015, we finalized a settlement agreement with the States of Alabama, Florida, Louisiana, Mississippi, and Texas (collectively, the "States"), pursuant to which the States agreed to release all of their claims against us arising from the Macondo well incident.
-In the year ended December 31, 2015, in connection with such settlements, we recognized income of \$788 million (\$735 million, net of tax), recorded as a net reduction to operating and maintenance costs and expenses, including \$538 million associated with recoveries from insurance for our previously incurred losses, \$125 million associated with partial reimbursement from BP for our previously incurred legal costs, and \$125 million associated with recoveries from insurance, we received cash proceeds of \$125 million associated with the partial reimbursement from BP for previously incurred legal costs, we made a cash deposit of \$212 million into an escrow account associated with the partial reimbursement from BP for previously incurred legal costs, we made a cash deposit of \$212 million into an escrow account associated with the pending court approval of our settlement with the PSC and we made an aggregate cash payment of \$35 million to the States.
-See "-Operating Results," "-Liquidity and Capital Resources -Sources and uses of liquidity" and "-Contingencies and Uncertainties-M
+In the year ended December 31, 2015, in connection with such settlements, we recognized income of \$788 million (\$735 million, net of tax), recorded as a net reduction to operating and maintenance costs and expenses, including \$538 million associated with recoveries from insurance for our previously incurred losses, \$125 million associated with partial reimbursement from BP for our previously incurred legal costs, and \$125 million associated with a net reduction to certain related contingent liabilities.
+In the year ended December 31, 2015, we received cash proceeds of \$538 million associated with recoveries from insurance, we received cash proceeds of \$125 million associated with the partial reimbursement from BP for previously incurred legal costs, we made a cash deposit of \$212 million into an escrow account associated with the pending court approval of our settlement with the PSC and we made an aggregate cash payment of \$35 million to the States.
+See "-Operating Results," "-Liquidity and Capital Resources-Sources and uses of liquidity" and "-Contingencies and Uncertainties-Macondo well incident."

 Norway tax investigations and trial-In January 2016, the Norwegian authorities formally and unconditionally dropped all criminal charges against our subsidiaries and the two employees of our former external advisors and our former external Norwegian attorney.
 As a result, no criminal charges remain outstanding for any of the previously reported Norway tax investigations or trials and all our subsidiaries and external advisors have been fully acquitted of all criminal charges.
-See "-Contingencies and Uncertainties-Tax matters."
+See "- Contingencies and Uncertainties-Tax matters."